The Tipi Camp

 Nothing but time to enjoy the ones you love most in an idyllic setting.
-Relax at the campsite, eat in our spacious outdoor kitchen, hike through the changing forest on Pilot Peninsula, explore the lake shore in one of our canoes, swim at secluded beaches, or simply read in a hammock or nap in the shade – the choice is yours!
+Relax at the campsite, eat in our spacious outdoor kitchen, hike through the changing forest on Crawford Bay Peninsula, explore the lakeshore in one of our canoes, swim at secluded beaches, or simply read in a hammock or nap in the shade – the choice is yours!

-Nestled on a bay in an out-of-the-way part of Pilot Peninsula, the Tipi Camp looks down Kootenay Lake for forty miles.
+Nestled on a bay in an out-of-the-way part of Crawford Bay Peninsula, the Tipi Camp looks south down Kootenay Lake for forty miles.
 The Selkirk and Purcell Mountains disappear into the distance.
 From here you can hardly see a sign of human development.
 This place looks and feels much like it has for thousands of years.